truefaith7 is interested in East Asian art, world history, and cats.

 Have you ever looked up at the moon and seen what looks like a rabbit pounding on a log or pestle?
 Did you know there are many legends around the world about this rabbit?
 Well, there are!

-From Asia (where it is most commonly found) to the Americas there have been many legends told about the rabbit in the moon over the centuries.
+From Asia (where it is most commonly found) to the Americas, there have been many legends told about the rabbit on the moon over the centuries.
 It has been a popular Chinese legend for many centuries, has appeared in traditional Native American stories, and was even discussed during the Apollo 11 moon landing mission!

 The moon rabbit is, simply put, the markings on the moon that look like a rabbit pounding in a pestle.
 This is what is known in science as a 'pareidolia', or an image or sound that appears to be something significant.
 The famous face on Mars or clouds that take different shapes are other examples of this.

 The Jade Rabbit of China

 In China, the moon rabbit is usually called 'yuè tù' (月兔), which means "moon rabbit"!
 However, the moon rabbit is also called 'yù tù' (玉兔), or "Jade Rabbit", and sometimes Grandpa Rabbit, Gentleman Rabbit, Lord Rabbit, and the Gold Rabbit.
 Stories about the moon rabbit date as far back as the Warring States period (about 475-221 BCE).

 According to legend, the moon rabbit is a companion to the moon goddess Chang'e and pounds the elixir of life for her in its pestle.
 It lives on the moon with the toad and can be seen every year in full view on Mid-Autumn Day or August 15th.